Home | resource library | Family Voices Resources | Fact Sheets | Mental Health Series | 1. Mental Health – Where Do I Begin?

 When to Get Help

-Parents and family members are usually the first to be concerned about their child’s behavior or emotions.
-Sometimes it is hard for parents to know when to act on their concerns or if the behavior is a typical part of development.
-When behaviors or emotions are disrupting a child and their family over time and get in the way of age-appropriate activity, it may be time to seek help and support.
+Parents and family members are often the first to be concerned about their child’s behavior or how they’re handling of big emotions.
+Sometimes it’s hard for parents to know when to act on their concerns because they don’t know if certain behaviors are typical for development.
+When behaviors or emotions are disrupting a child and their family over time and get in the way of age-appropriate activities at school or at home, it may be time to seek support.

 Talk to Your Child’s Medical Provider

-For most families, the first step is to make an appointment with your child’s primary care provider and talk about your concerns.
-They can help you recognize behavior outside the typical range and can make referrals for further diagnosis or evaluation.
-You may want to write down your thoughts and keep track of when you first noticed the concerning behavior, how often you see it, and what seems to trigger that behavior.
+For most families, the first step is to contact your young adult’s primary care provider about your concerns.
+They can help parents and others recognize when behavior is outside the typical range and make referrals for further diagnosis or evaluation, if needed.
+You may want to write down your thoughts and keep track of when you first noticed anything concerning, including how often it happens and what seems to trigger it.

 Talk to Family-Support Agencies

-Connecting with family support organizations can be a critically important in helping families on their journey.
+Connecting with family support organizations is an important part in helping families on this journey.
 Wisconsin Family Ties or 608.267.6888 is staffed by parents who have children with mental health concerns.
 They assist families in finding services and offer parent-peer specialists to help navigate systems and provide support.
-NAMI Wisconsin at 800.236.2988 and Mental Health America of WI at 866.948.6483 provides information and advocacy for people with mental health concerns.
+NAMI Wisconsin at 608.268.6000 or 800.950.6264 and Mental Health America of WI at 414.276.3122 provide information and advocacy for people with mental health concerns.
 WI FACETS at 877.374.0511 offers support and assistance for families with special education needs.

 Talk to Your Child’s School

-Most schools have a social worker or counselor to help you find resources and services.
-You can discuss services available during the school day and whether your child may qualify for special education services.
-To learn more about special education, visit the DPI website, dpi.wi.gov, and read Special Education in Plain Language.
-WI FACETS may also be able to help navigate services a child needs during their school day.
+Many schools have a social worker or counselor to find resources and services for families.
+Your family can discuss available services during the school day and explore whether your child may qualify for special education support.

 Get a Professional Evaluation